Watch the webinar now:

 • Significance for purchasing

 Indirect procurement plays a key role in optimizing costs and efficiency in companies.
 By strategically managing these procurement processes, significant savings can be realized and transparency increased.
-An effective approach to indirect procurement helps to minimize risks, improve supplier relationships and manage the overall performance of purchasing.
+Effective handling of indirect procurement helps to minimize risk management, improve supplier relationships and manage overall purchasing performance.

 • Cost reduction: Bundling requirements and negotiations lead to better conditions.